 - Cook bacon pieces according to package instructions, making sure that the bacon doesn't overcook and become too crispy - you want it to still be a little soft so that you can easily chop it

-- In a large bowl, combine broccoli, rehydrated cranberries and raising, quinoa, toasted pecans and bacon
+- In a large bowl, combine broccoli, rehydrated cranberries and raisins, quinoa, toasted pecans and bacon

-- In a separate small bowl, combine mayonnaise, milk, honey, apple cider vinegar and sugar and stir until well combined
+- In a separate small bowl, combine mayonnaise, milk, honey, apple cider vinegar and stir until well combined

 - Pour salad dressing over broccoli mixture and stir well